Amgaa9193/War-Card-Game/README.md

 3. Press the Veiw Score Button to see lifetime wins for each player stored in a database.

 # Room for improvement:
-1. A Docker image
-2. Make it more fun: Make it for two human players so the person who loses does a dare picked by the computer randomly.
+1. Use Werkzeug test Client for unit testing instead of informal tests with print statements.
-3. Better UI for example Use Python turtle pre-installed library to create the card pictures.
+2. Better UI for example Use Python turtle pre-installed library to create the card pictures.

 ## Contact
 amgaa.khosbayar@gmail.com - feel free to contact me!